vaultman765/spiritual_formation_project/meditations/arc_passion_of_christ.md

 2. His silence was more powerful than protest.
 3. By His wounds, I am healed — but do I let those wounds touch me?

+#### 💬 Ejaculatory Prayer

+**O Jesus, scourged and silent, cleanse my heart in Your blood.**

 #### 🗣️ Colloquy

 Jesus, the blood at the pillar was mine — and You offered it freely.
 Let me not run from sacrifice, but find healing where You were torn.

-#### 💬 Ejaculatory Prayer

-**O Jesus, scourged and silent, cleanse my heart in Your blood.**

-#### 🔨 Resolution
+#### 🔨 Resolution (Optional)

 Today I will resist one temptation to self-indulgence — and unite it to Your suffering.